-- the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time; - Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures; - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; - All Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2018.
+- all staff and governors have annual Level 2 child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; the Child Protection and Safeguarding policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school handbook/newsletter/website.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection and Safeguarding policy and reference to it in the school's handbook; - the school provides a coordinated offer of Early Help when additional needs of pupils are identified and contributes to early help arrangements and inter-agency working and plans; assessments and plans are recorded on the R4C system; - our lettings policy will seek to ensure the suitability of adults working with pupils on school sites at any time, for example, by having evidence of DBS checks having been undertaken; - community users organising activities for pupils are aware of the school's Child Protection and Safeguarding policy, guidelines and procedures; - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; and - all Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2020 and will sign to say they have read, understood and will abide by the information contained.

-6. Roles and Responsibilities
+11. Roles and Responsibilities